FunctionLab/humanbase-docs/docs/seek.rst

 We tested this on a group of 344 GO Biological Process slim terms, retrieving co-annotated genes from each slim term.
 This hubbiness correction brought improvement to 219 GO terms, with the average performance improvement being 124%.

-In the other 125 GO terms where performance did not significantly improve or perform worse, the correction procedure was able to retain >83% of the original performance.
+In the other 125 GO terms where performance did not significantly improve or performed worse, the correction procedure was able to retain >83% of the original performance.
 The performance is measured in terms of the precision at 10% recall.
-In another evaluation, we sought to evaluate whether SEEK successfully downweight frequently retrieved genes.
+In another evaluation, we sought to evaluate whether SEEK successfully downweighted frequently retrieved genes.

 Getting Started